-The Intercultural Studies major is designed to prepare students to serve globally, missionally, and strategically in any location of the world.
-Its focus is on contemporary mission in The Wesleyan Church and beyond.
+The Intercultural Studies major is designed to prepare students to serve missionally and strategically in cross cultural contexts both around the world as well as in North America, with The Wesleyan Church and other denominations, agencies, and non-profit organizations.

 The Intercultural Studies minor is designed for students who wish to be exposed to and trained in cross-cultural ministries, but who do not desire to concentrate most of their courses in this area.
-The minor is also for those who may not sense God leading them to vocational cross-cultural service, but who do have a strong interest in cross-cultural service.
+The minor is also for those who may not sense God leading them to vocational cross-cultural service, but who still wish to have some preparation for effective cross-cultural communication and ministry.